Ernest Nathan Morial: Mayorship

 In the election of 1977 he became the first African American mayor of New Orleans by defeating City Councilman Joseph V. DiRosa, a fellow Democrat allied with former Mayor Victor Schiro, by a vote of 90,500 to 84,300.
 Morial won with 95 percent of the black vote and 20 percent of the white vote, which came mainly from middle and upper class Uptown precincts.
 He won this election without the support of major local black political organizations, like SOUL and COUP.
 During most of the election campaign, Morial was viewed by most commentators as a spoiler candidate with little chance of victory.

-Morial was a polarizing figure as mayor of New Orleans.

 Morial waged long-standing political battles with the City Council, led by his archrival Sidney Barthelemy, and with COUP, Barthelemy's political organization.
 He spent much of his time as mayor trying to increase the strength and influence of the mayor's office over independent, state-chartered governmental bodies, like the Sewerage and Water Board and the Dock Board (the supervisory body for the Port of New Orleans), an effort he described as a democratization of city governance.
-He built a powerful patronage machine using unclassified city employees and used it to defeat opponents in the state legislature—including Hank Braden, Louis Charbonnet, and Nick Connor—by personally sponsoring little-known challengers.
+He built a powerful patronage machine using unclassified city employees and used it to defeat opponents in the state legislature, including Hank Braden, Louis Charbonnet, and Nick Connor, by personally sponsoring little-known challengers.
 In 1978, Braden and Charbonnet competed over a vacant state senate seat, which Braden claimed by a 14-vote margin.